vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

   image: /images/implementing-signed-security-txt-file/implementing-signed-security-txt-file-front.png
 ---

 > _A `security.txt` file is an industry standard used by organizations to provide a clear point of contact for vulnerability reporting.
-Adding a signed `security.txt` file to your webserver enhances credibility and ensures trust, as the signature allows others to verify its authenticity.
 This blog will walk you through implementing a signed `security.txt` file using PGP (Pretty Good Privacy)._

 ## Introduction
-The `security.txt` file is typically hosted at `/.well-known/security.txt` on a webserver.
-It follows a standardized format to share security contact information, preferred encryption keys, and disclosure policies.
-However, without proper authentication, anyone could tamper with the file.
-A signed `security.txt` solves this issue by letting others verify the file’s legitimacy using your PGP key.
-Here’s how to create, sign, and verify a `security.txt` file for your webserver.
+The `security.txt` file, typically hosted at `/.well-known/security.txt`, provides a standardized way for security researchers to find the correct point of contact for reporting vulnerabilities.
+It helps ensure that security issues are directed to the right people quickly and efficiently.
+While it’s recommended to optionally sign the file with a PGP key for added authenticity, the primary goal is to clearly list how to reach your security team or responsible contact.
+Below, we’ll cover how to create a straightforward, effective `security.txt` file for your site.

 ## Step 1: Generate a PGP Key Pair
 If you don’t already have a PGP key pair, you’ll need to generate one.
 A PGP key pair consists of a public key, which you can share publicly, and a private key, which is kept secret.